AJay007-gif/Financial-Operational-Performance-Dashboard/README.md

 # Financial & Operational Performance Dashboard

 ## Executive Summary

 This project demonstrates the ability to take a raw financial dataset and transform it into a production-grade, multi-page Power BI dashboard that directly supports strategic and operational decision-making.
 Headline findings:
 The business generated $118.73M in total sales and $16.89M in profit (14.23% margin) across 5 countries, 5 customer segments, and 6 products over a 16-month period.
 Revenue is relatively balanced across geographies, but the Government segment dominates at 44% of revenue.
-Paseo is the flagship product — leading both revenue and volume.
+Paseo is the flagship product, leading both revenue and volume.
 Profitability analysis reveals that while core margins are healthy, discount practices and product mix inefficiencies present clear opportunities for margin improvement estimated in the $2–5M range.

 ## Project Overview